36 of The Best Things to Do in NYC

 Walk Through Grand Central Station

-Grand Central Station is pretty iconic in New York.
-It a huge hub for many different forms of transportation (Subway, Metro-North, Buses).
+Grand Central Terminal is pretty iconic in New York.
+It is a huge hub for many different forms of transportation (Subway, Metro-North, Buses).
 The Main Concourse ceiling features a zodiac ceiling that is made up of 12 constellations painted in gold leaf.
 It’s a great sight to see!

 Visit Washington Square Park